 You may also ask the Parent Coordinator to contact the central office on your behalf.

-C. If you believe that your complaint is of a particularly sensitive nature, you may submit the Division of Family and Community Engagement Intake Form directly to the District Family Advocate(DFA) or Borough Family Advocate (BFA) (for high schools) in the appropriate district office.
-The DFA or BFA will let you know if he or she will handle the complaint directly or whether it will be handled at the school level.
+C. If you believe that your complaint is of a particularly sensitive nature, you may submit the Division of Family and Community Engagement Intake Form directly to the District Office.
+The District Family Support Coordinator will let you know if he or she will handle the complaint directly or whether it will be handled at the school level.

 D. If your complaint does not involve a child being excluded from a school and does not involve sensitive circumstances, the school’s Parent Coordinator will schedule a meeting with you to discuss your concerns as soon as he she has received your complaint.